 For the most up-to-date version of your requirements, see your Student Center To Do List at studentcenter.cornell.edu or click on the "Application Status" button to the left.

-Students wishing to apply for federal financial aid only (no institutional grant consideration) should complete the FAFSA, email us to let us know that you are applying only for federal financial aid, and complete the Undergraduate Student Loan Request Form (available in July 2017).
+Students wishing to apply for federal financial aid only (no institutional grant consideration) should complete the FAFSA and contact us at firstname.lastname@example.org to indicate that you wish to apply only for federal financial aid.
+This email must come from the student directly; parents are not able to make this request.

 Requirements Due May 15, 2017

 Click each step below to see more information.

 Step 1: Monitor your Cornell To Do List

 Step 2: Complete the Free Application for Federal Student Aid (FAFSA)